 Madison’s Clean Lakes Alliance has a strong presence in the city, working to protect the city’s lakes through educational programs and monitoring of water quality.
 You’ll see many yard signs in supporter’s yards throughout the residential areas of the lake loop.

-The organization hosts a Lake Monona Loop ride each June in support of the lakes.
+The Clean Lakes Alliance hosts a Lake Monona Loop ride each June in support of the lakes.
 Event proceeds support the Clean Lakes Alliance.
-This is a great opportunity to support the Alliance and their efforts to protect and improve Madison’s lakes for all to enjoy.
+This is a great opportunity to support the organization and their efforts to protect and improve Madison’s lakes for all to enjoy.
 The 2026 ride will be held June 20, 2026.
 Register HERE for the 2026 ride!

 Enjoy your ride on the beautiful Lake Monona Loop!